Schirrms/cert-manager-webhook-gandi/README.md

 # cert-manager-webhook-gandi

 This is a completely temporary README.md.
-At this time, I just did a fork from sintef version of the Webhook, who was mostly a port of bwolf version.
+At this time, I just did a fork from sintef version of the Webhook, who is mostly an updated port of bwolf version.

 The original README is still present, as README-orig.md

 The goals for this port are (at least):

-* Allow the use of a Gandi Token instead of the API KEY (requires the use of the lib gandi-go in version 0.7.0 at least)
+* Allow the use of a Gandi Token instead of the API KEY (requires the use of the lib gandi-go in version >= 0.7.0)
 * Correct a small cosmetic bug in the log in level 6 mode (a missing dot between the hostname and the domain)
 * update to most recent dependencies
 * If possible, find why this plugin is not working when more than one domain name is given for the SAN field.

 For now, I just was able to add a buildjob.yaml file, allowing me to build the image in kaniko on my k3s testbed.
 This is heavily a Work In Progress, as, for instance, the source path is hardcoded in the yaml file.
 But, so far, starting the job build in 4 minutes a container image, stored in my local repository.

 While really straightforward, here is the current build process (Not really ready to use make!)